decentralized-identity/keri/docs/Q-and-A.md

 ## *Q: What is KERI?
 Key Event Receipt Infrastructure; a **secure identifier overlay** for the internet.\
 Hmm, a mouthful of terms.
 Let's start with the identifier.
-One of the basic (!) forms of identifiers is this example:
+One of the basic (!) forms of KERI identifiers is this example:
 <img src="../images/basic-scid.png" alt="identifier" border="0" width="600">

 #### How is KERI an overlay?